-Vincent D. Foster
+Vincent D. Foster 53 2007

-Vincent D. Foster 52 2007 Vincent D. Foster is the Chairman of our Board of Directors and our Chief Executive Officer as well as a member of our investment committee.
+Vincent D. Foster is the Chairman of our Board of Directors and our Chief Executive Officer as well as a member of our investment committee.
 Since 2002, Mr. Foster has been a senior managing director of Main Street Mezzanine Management, LLC and Main Street Capital Partners, LLC (both of which are now subsidiaries of Main Street).
 He has also been the senior managing director of the general partner for Main Street Capital II, LP, a small business investment company he co-founded, since January 2006.
 From 2000 to 2002, Mr. Foster was the senior managing director of the predecessor entity of Main Street Mezzanine Fund.
 Prior to that, Mr. Foster co-founded Main Street Merchant Partners, a merchant-banking firm.
 He has served as director of U.S. Concrete, Inc. (NASDAQ-GM: RMIX) since 1999.
-He also serves as a director of Quanta Services, Inc. (NYSE:PWR), an electrical and telecommunications contracting company, Carriage Services, Inc. (NYSE: CSV), a death-care company, and Team, Inc. (NASDAQ-GS: TISI), a provider of specialty industrial services.
+He also serves as a director of Quanta Services, Inc. (NYSE: PWR), an electrical and telecommunications contracting company, Carriage Services, Inc. (NYSE: CSV), a funeral and cemetery service company, and Team, Inc. (NASDAQ-GS: TISI), a provider of specialty industrial services.
 In addition, Mr. Foster serves as a director, officer and founder of the Texas TriCities Chapter of the National Association of Corporate Directors.
 Prior to his private investment activities, Mr. Foster was a partner of Andersen Worldwide and Arthur Andersen LLP from 1988-1997.
 Mr. Foster was the director of Andersen's Corporate Finance and Mergers and Acquisitions practice for the Southwest United States and specialized in working with companies involved in consolidating industries.
+We believe Mr. Foster is qualified to serve on our Board of Directors because of his intimate knowledge of our operations through his day-to-day leadership as Chief Executive Officer of Main Street, along with his comprehensive experience on other public Boards of Directors and his extensive experience in tax, accounting, mergers and acquisitions, corporate governance and finance.

-Name and Principal Occupation Age Director Since Todd A. Reppert 39 2007 Todd A. Reppert is our President and Chief Financial Officer and is a member of our investment committee.
+Name and Principal Occupation Age Director Since

+Todd A. Reppert 40 2007

+Todd A. Reppert is our President and Chief Financial Officer and is a member of our investment committee.
 Since 2002, he has been a senior managing director of Main Street Mezzanine Management, LLC and Main Street Capital Partners, LLC (both of which are now subsidiaries of Main Street).
-Mr. Reppert has been a senior managing director of the general partner for Main Street Capital II, LP, a small business investment company he co-founded, since January 2006.
+Mr. Reppert has also been a senior managing director of the general partner for Main Street Capital II, LP, a small business investment company he co-founded, since January 2006.
 From 2000 to 2002, Mr. Reppert was a senior managing director of the predecessor entity of Main Street Mezzanine Fund.
 Prior to that, he was a principal of Sterling City Capital, LLC, a private investment group focused on small to middle-market companies.
 Prior to joining Sterling City Capital in 1997, Mr. Reppert was with Arthur Andersen LLP.
 At Arthur Andersen LLP, he assisted in several industry consolidation initiatives, as well as numerous corporate finance and merger/acquisition initiatives.
+We believe Mr. Reppert's qualifications to serve on our Board of Directors include his extensive finance and accounting experience, his management and operational experience as the President of Main Street, and his considerable experience in corporate finance, mergers and acquisitions and investing in lower middle-market companies.

 The affirmative vote, in person or by proxy, of a plurality of all the votes cast at the Annual Meeting is sufficient to elect a director.
 Each share may be voted for each of the six director nominees.
-Abstentions will have no effect on the outcome of the vote on this item.
+Votes that are withheld and broker non-votes will have no effect on the outcome of the vote on this item.